wvlnsr/web-automation-testing/README.md

-This is Wulan's web automation repository as a task submission for SC's QA course Batch #52.
+This is Wulan's web automation repository as a task submission for SC's QA course Batch #52.</br>
-Please run it with Microsoft Edge, since i can't guarantee it's running perfectly with other web browsers.
+Please run it with Microsoft Edge, since i can't guarantee it's running perfectly with other web browsers.</br>
 Cheers!